j5awry/docker-hug-tutorial/tutorial/lesson-3.md

     docker rmi <previous built images>
     docker volume prune (Note, this will kill any unused volumes.
 If you're working on other things, you might want to use [docker volume rm](https://docs.docker.com/engine/reference/commandline/volume_rm/#extended-description))

-Next, you'll notice a couple environment stanzas.
-These allow the setting of environment variables when running `docker-compose up`.
+Next, you'll notice a couple of environment stanzas.
+These create environment variables in the containers when running `docker-compose up`.
 I'm being extremely original with my names for user and database name.

 Under iris you'll see ${IRIS_PASS}. docker-compose allows for environment variable expansion, thus allowing you to pass your environment variables into a container!
 Neato!
 In this case, I'm setting the password iris will use to connect to the db (eventually).

 Now let's chat about the Postgresql image.
 There's some good documentation about the Postgres setup with Docker in [the official docs](https://docs.docker.com/samples/library/postgres/).
 Of note are the environment variables, and what they do for Postgres's container on creation.
 First, setting `POSTGRES_USER` not only sets the user that the container uses for postgres interaction, it also automatically creates the user if not present, _and_ creates a database named `POSTGRES_USER` with full privileges.
 That saves us a setup step!
+It also makes `POSTGRES_DB` redundant, but it's helpful to show the variable here (in case you wish to use a different database).

 `depends_on` is an important addition to iris.
 This tell docker-compose to setup a network between the two containers.
 The Postgresql container defaults to listening & exposing 5432 (as all Postgresql does), so any communication from iris to postgresql will need to use that port.